Bwc9876/WCPCI/DEPLOYMENT.md

 - `file_name` - The name of the file to save the user's code to when running a submission.
 - `compile_cmd` - The command to use to compile the code, this can be left blank if the language doesn't need to be compiled, but we'd recommend setting it to do static analysis of an interpreted language to be fair to all users.
 The source file is named as whatever is in `file_name`.
 - `run_cmd` - The command to use to run the code.
 This command will be passed the input of the testcase as stdin and should output the result of the program to stdout.
 The source file is named as whatever is in `file_name`.

+## Database

+The database must be a SQLite database, the application will create the file if it isn't present.

+On any updates to the application it should be able to migrate the database automatically, __but it may still be a good idea to back it up before updating__.

+## OAuth

+For Oauth, see the [section in configuration](#oauth-configuration) for what keys and values to use.

+You'll need to create GitHub and Google OAuth apps in order to use them as providers.

+See the [GitHub OAuth docs](https://docs.github.com/en/developers/apps/building-oauth-apps) and the [Google OAuth docs](https://developers.google.com/identity/protocols/oauth2) for more information.

+## SAML

+For SAML you'll need to configure your identity provider to trust the application.
+The application will need to know the entity ID and the metadata URL of the identity provider, as well as a certificate and private key to sign assertions with.

+This application supports HTTP-Post bindings, and at the moment only support SP-initiated SSO.
+More bindings and features may be added in the future.